ambijat/uncomtrade/partner_list.md

     ## [1] 156

 The list of countries whose GNI is of some significance are 156 in total.
-So, for the panel data the list of 156 countries would be used for creating a block of matrix against the selected commodities.
+So, for the panel data a list of 156 countries would be used for creating a block of matrix against the selected commodities.
 It would allow us only meaningful entities for datadownloading.